Leadman5555/BrowserTimer/README.md

 If you get the "Couldn't connect to the native host" error on extension start-up and have configured it correctly, try reloading the extension in the browser extension management tab.

+For whatever reason, Windows Defender thinks that the `native.exe` is malicious.
+If you wish to build the whole extension by yourself from the source code instead of downloading the prodived `.zip` folder, then feel free to do so.
+The web part is bundled with Vite.

 #### How to use it?

 After installation, load the desired session or create a new one.
 To see the most recent data, toggle the "Show results" button.
 The session will save itself when you close the browser, so don't worry